 In England and Wales all Methodist churches, circuits and districts with a gross income of over £100,000 per annum must, by law, register with the Charity Commission.

 Step by step guidance on registering with the Charity Commission can be found on the links below:

-The Charities Act definition of 'gross income' can be found on page 6 of CC15d -Charity reporting and accounting: the essentials.
+The Charities Act definition of 'gross income' can be found under paragraph 2.7 “Technical terms used in this guidance” on page 8 of CC15d -Charity reporting and accounting: the essentials.

 If your Local Church or Circuit’s gross income has exceeded £100,000 for one year only due to a one-off event, such as a receipt of a large legacy or grant, you may request a ‘dispensation’ from registration from the Charity Commission.